ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/windows/_index.md

 A tool like Butler SOS should of course start automatically when the server it runs on is restarted.
 This can be achieved in at least a couple of ways:

+1. By far the best option is to turn Butler SOS into a Windows service.
+That way it will be started on server boot, restarted if it fails etc. There are various tools for doing this, with [NSSM](https://nssm.cc/) being a very, very good one.
+Butler SOS has been set in lots of Sense clusters this way.

-1. A Node process monitor such as [PM2](http://pm2.keymetrics.io/) can be used to monitor the Butler SOS process, and restart it if it for some reason crashes.
+2. You can also use a Node process monitor such as [PM2](http://pm2.keymetrics.io/) to monitor the Butler SOS process, and restart it if it for some reason crashes.
+PM2 is not entirely easy to use on Windows though.

-2. Use a tool to wrap Butler SOS into a Windows service.
-There are various tools for doing this, with [NSSM](https://nssm.cc/) being one of the better ones.

-The second option is usually preferred, as you then manage Butler SOS the same way as other system critical Windows services.